Our eyes reveal a lot about our health.

 - If your eyes are naturally set back in the socket more than usual, this can shroud the eyes in shadow, which is created by the bone structure around the eye.
 This can also give the impression of dark circles

-These eye conditions are characteristic of small white cysts, usually found below the eyes.
+These eye conditions are characteristic of small white cysts, usually found below the eyes, they are deep seated white bumps that sit just under the surface of the skin.

 In the beauty industry, these hard white lumps are referred to as milia in the beauty industry,

-Milia are simply tiny pockets of normal skin, that has becomes slightly indented somehow, which has sealed over, trapping dead skin cells. dead cells got trapped.
+Milia are simply tiny pockets of normal skin that have become slightly indented, which have sealed over trapping dead skin cells in the pores.

 Alternatively using gentle exfoliating products, or a product that contains Retin A or Glycolic Acid, will help to dissolve the build up of skin cells.